sagemath/trac_to_gh/Issue 9219.md

 # Issue 9219: add a statistics chapter to the sage reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9219

 Original creator: was